Message from LLS Chief Medical Officer, Gwen Nichols

 Monoclonal antibody treatments work best when given as soon after exposure or the onset of symptoms as possible.
 If you believe you have been exposed or if you have symptoms of COVID-19, you should contact your healthcare team as soon as possible

 Yes, an antibody treatment called Evusheld is authorized for prevention of COVID-19 in certain adults and children ages 12 years or older.
 This antibody is not to be used in people who were recently exposed to the COVID-19 virus or who have tested positive.
-It is given as two injections, one immediately after the other.
-If Evusheld retains activity against future COVID virus variants, FDA will likely recommend repeat dosing for at-risk individuals.
+It is given as two injections, one immediately after the other and should be repeated every six months.
 LLS has developed this Monoclonal Antibody Therapy table with the latest information about available therapies.

 Antibody treatments are not a substitute for COVID-19 vaccination.
 Vaccines are the best defense against COVID-19 for most people, including blood cancer patients.
 However, Evusheld is an important new option for blood cancer patients who do not mount an adequate immune response to vaccination either because of their cancer type or its treatment (immune suppressing agents, like BTK inhibitors, anti-CD20 antibody treatments, certain CAR T-cell treatments).
 These patents should discuss this treatment with their healthcare team.

 Monoclonal antibody treatments are administered via intravenous infusion or injection in specialized medical facilities.
 They work best when given as soon after exposure or the onset of symptoms as possible, so blood cancer patients and survivors should not delay in seeking care.